 - Supports rotation to portrait mode for full-page editing (requires monitor stand that can rotate)

-- Windows 7/Vista/XP drivers installed automatically via Windows Update (Internet connection required); Latest Windows 8 drivers available via download
+- Windows 10/8/7/XP drivers can be installed automatically via Windows Update (Internet connection required) or downloaded manually

 - Linux configuration for advanced users only

-- Fedora 18 and DisplayLink USB 2.0 Graphics Adapters
+- DisplayLink USB 2.0 Graphics Adapters on Linux – 2014 Edition

 This adapter allows a standard VGA, DVI, or HDMI monitor to be connected via a standard USB 2.0 connection.
 Up to six adapters supported per PC.
 The virtual USB graphics driver extends or mirrors your desktop.
 Displays are configured using the standard Windows or Mac display control panels.